Credible

 What is mortgage insurance?

 Mortgage insurance shouldn’t be confused with homeowners insurance.
-Homeowners insurance is meant to protect you from financial loss if there’s an issue or damage on your property.
+Homeowners insurance is meant to protect you from financial loss if there’s an issue or damage to your property.
 Mortgage insurance, on the other hand, is designed to protect your lender if you can’t repay your loan.

 Here’s the difference in how each type of insurance works: